 Fewer Humans, More Snowflakes

 Hohe Tauern isn’t just Austria’s largest national park.
 It is also the largest nature reserve in the Alps, Europe’s mightiest mountain range.
 Hohe Tauern is a protected area, and five natural sanctuaries within the park are completely shielded from any type of human disturbance.
 Even around the villages in the valleys, cars are sparse and snowflakes outnumber people by the millions.
 There’s are rules that prevent any agriculture and you will only notice some farming on the edges of the reserve.
 One or two lonely snow sheds feature in the fields that flank the mountains, but never much more than that.

 I can’t figure out why, but most tourists and travelers seem to stick to more well-known skiing destinations in Tirol.
-So, for now, Hohe Tauern National Park in the winter time remains a well-kept secret among the local Austrians.
+So, for now, Hohe Tauern National Park in winter time remains a well-kept secret among the local Austrians.
 The powdery slopes are much quieter, ice climbing is a preferred pastime, the tavern menus are more minimalist, and the people will still look up when they hear you speaking with a foreign intonation.

 Hohe Tauern National Park in the winter remains a well-kept secret among the local Austrians.
 The powdery slopes are much quieter, ice climbing is a preferred pastime and the tavern menus are more minimalist.